Indicia-Team/drupal-module-api-proxy-waarneming/README.md

 ## Configuration
-After installing the module and its dependencies go to Configuration > Web services > API Proxy.
+After installing the module and its dependencies go to Configuration > Web services > API Proxy and select the Settings tab.

+Even if you are going to call the module from the Drupal site hosting the module, you will have to add the domain of your client in the CORS settings.
+Failing to do so results in a 400 Bad Request error.
+We better tick the box to enable POST requests too

-On the settings tab, in the Authentication section, add the client ID, email and password that you will have set up which allow you to access the Waarneming API.
+In the Authentication section, add the client ID, email and password that you will have set up which allow you to access the Waarneming API.

 The Classification section allows you to adjust the response sent by the proxy from a request to the image classifier.
 When sent an image, the Waarneming API